M-Helmy/m-helmy.github.io/resume.md

 ### QUALIFICATIONS PROFILE<br/>
-Technically sophisticated professional offering hands-on experience in Software Development and Systems Analysis;<br/>
+Technically sophisticated professional offering hands-on experience in Web Development and Systems Analysis;<br/>

 - Expertly translate functional and technical requirements into elegant solutions that address complex business challenges.
 - Solid knowledge of project lifecycle, which included all phases of system and software development.